tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     Although Nuvola Player 3.0 currently doesn't check this flag and enables both Flash and HTML5 Audio by default, this is going to be changed in the next stable release **Nuvola Player 3.2**.

+`build`

+:   Instructions for the build system of Nuvola SDK.
+It contains a list of `icons` and their sizes to generate and
+    an optional list of `extra_data` containing filenames to include during installation.

 This file can include also optional fields:

 `window_width`, `window_height`